makazhan/uoe-msc-projects-2020/README.md

 8	!	!
 PUNCT	ExclMark	_	7	punct	_	_
 </pre>

-The fact that UD version is more generously annotated is not very important to us, as for the task at hand we do not need all those labels.
+The fact that the UD version is more generously annotated is not very important, as for the task at hand those extra labels are not needed.
-Let us now compare just first lines of UM and UD annotations, ignoring those non-essential labels:
+Let us now compare just the first lines of UM and UD annotations, ignoring those non-essential labels:
 <pre>
 UM: 1	We	we	_	_	PL;1;NOM;PRO	_	_	_	_
 UD: 1	We	we	PRON	_	Case=Nom|Number=Plur|Person=1|PronType=Prs	_	_	_	_